MrEnfoiros/MrEnfoiros/README.md

 ## About me
 Hi, I’m VIDAL Antoine.
 I’m interested in software engineering.
-I like to study Japanese / 日本語 in my free time.
+I like studying Japanese / 日本語 in my free time.

 ## Skills